 Attend a St. Patrick's Day Parade

 Check out your city's site or browse your community calendar for upcoming St. Patrick's Day parades.
-Wear green - green wigs, green pants, green shoes, green everything--and paint shamrocks and rainbows on your kids' faces.
-(No need to buy special face paint.
-Just use washable markers.)
+Wear green—green wigs, green pants, green shoes, green everything—and paint shamrocks and rainbows on your kids' faces.

-Skip the green beer and go straight for the kid-friendly alternative: green ginger ale.
-Or mix up some yummy root beer floats with green ice cream!
+Skip the green beer and go straight for the kid-friendly alternative: green ginger ale (just add food coloring!).
+Or mix up some yummy root beer floats with green ice cream.
 The little ones will love the sweet, sudsy treat.
 Serve in clear, plastic mugs so they can show off the green appearance.

 Legend has it that if you catch a leprechaun, he must take you to his pot of gold at the end of the rainbow.
 Keep the magical story alive in your child by building a leprechaun trap together.
 (Bonus: your child learns a bit about engineering along the way!)